Pavel Yudin: Diplomatic career

 He was back in Moscow in October 1952, for the 19th Congress of the Soviet Communist Party, at which he was made a member of the Central Committee and a candidate member of the Praesidium of the Central Committee.
 After the Congress, he was sent to Berlin as political advisor to the Soviet Control Commission in East Germany.
 In 1953, he was promoted to the post of Deputy High Commissioner of the USSR in East Germany.

 Yudin was Soviet Ambassador to China from 3 December 1953 to 15 October 1959.
 He was re-elected to the Central Committee at the 20th Party Congress in 1956 (the one during which Khrushchev delivered the Secret Speech exposing Stalin's crimes.)
 Having delivered a speech to the Central Committee plenum afterwards, Yudin reputedly exclaimed, purely out of habit "Long live Comrade Stalin!" - which produced an embarrassed silence, followed by an apology from the speaker.
 He was recalled from China after the split between the USSR and China, which followed Khrushchev's meeting with President Eisenhower in Camp David.
 On his return, he blamed Khrushchev, rather than Mao, for the split, to which Khrushchev retorted: "I might remark with some justification that we were sure to have discord with any country where Yudin was sent as ambassador.
 Yudin was sent to Yugoslavia and we had a falling out with Tito.
 Yudin went to China, and we had a falling out with Mao.
 This is no coincidence."

 In 1960–68, Yudin worked at the Institute of Philosophy of the USSR Academy of Sciences.
+In 1966, he appeared as an "expert witness" for the prosecution at the trial of the writers, Andrei Sinyavsky and Yuli Daniel.